Do You Want to Run a Fast _______?:

-The program begins with a formal meeting on Saturday, January 20th, 2018 at 7:30am at the Forest Park Visitor Center and is geared towards any half marathon early April through early May.
+The program begins with a formal meeting (run included) on Saturday, July 28th, 2018 at 6:30am at the Chesterfield Amphitheater and is geared towards any half marathon early October to early November.

 Our three weekly workouts will include one of the following:

 - Long Runs | Long runs are the keystone of training, designed to tap into our aerobic training zone.
 This zone helps the body utilize greater fat burning and increases our capillaries (in both number and size).
 Our aerobic zone is a very easy conversational pace.
 This should not be a huff and puff effort.
 It is really about time on feet and putting your body into motion for a prolonged period of time.
 The suggested pace for long runs is 10-20% slower than your goal marathon pace.

 - V02 Max Workouts | VO2 max (aka maximal aerobic capacity) is the highest rate at which your body can transport oxygen to your muscles, which your muscles can then use to produce energy aerobically.
 VO2 max is an excellent predictor of running performance for races of 1500 meters to 5K and a significant contributor (along with other factors such as lactate threshold pace) to performance for longer races.

 - Lactate Threshold Workouts | Lactate threshold is defined as the fastest pace you can run without generating more lactic acid than your body can utilize and reconvert back into energy.
 By running just below your lactate threshold you can begin to decrease (or improve, depending on how you look at it) the pace at which you begin to produce too much lactic acid for your body to manage.

 - Speed | Quick leg turnover for 50-150 meters.
 The goal of these is to improve leg speed and to help any lingering form issues.